More and more teenagers with very large breasts (a condition known as macromastia) are looking to a surgical solution for their woes.

 Having excessively large breasts can be confusing, uncomfortable, painful and restricting all at once.
 Particularly for younger women, being significantly larger than your peers can make someone feel socially awkward, which in some cases could lead to bullying, exclusion and unwanted attention.
 This is in addition to physical issues such as back and neck pain, chafing from bras and lifestyle limitations, particularly in regard to physical activity and finding clothes that fit.

-If this sounds like you, finding a breast reduction surgeon that can perform a reduction mammoplasty – might be an option.
+If this sounds like you, finding an expert breast reduction surgeon in Sydney that can perform a reduction mammoplasty – might be an option.
 It’s also an option that’s increasingly in demand, amongst adult and teenage women alike.

 There are a few reasons for this.
 The rise of social media has led to many women wanting more balanced breasts.
 But there is a more straightforward reason – breasts are getting bigger.